Breakthrough Science for Brain Cell Growth

 3. Meditate Daily

 Meditation has been linked to brain evolution.
 Mindful meditation is the practice of being aware of the present moment and noting your feelings and thoughts as they go.
 Scientists discovered that 10 minutes of quiet mindfulness promotes the creation of new brain cells.
-According to research psychologist Luis Valdez, the logic behind this idea stems from evolution: Being mindfully present in the moment was an essential skill for survival because being aware and alert helped humans avoid being attacked by predators.
+According to research psychologist Luis Valdez, the logic behind this idea stems from evolution: Being mindfully present at the moment was an essential skill for survival because being aware and alert helped humans avoid being attacked by predators.
 Today, being focused and absolved in the present second evolves our brains.

 Studies have also shown that meditation has been linked to epigenetics, the ability to alter the expression of one’s DNA.